wormhole-foundation/docs.wormhole.com/docs/overview/README.md

 # Overview

+Higher level introduction of the concepts and motivation.
+Readable by all audiences.

+# Overview

 <mark style="color:red;">**Check out the new**</mark> [<mark style="color:blue;">**xDapp Development Book**</mark>](https://book.wormholenetwork.com/) <mark style="color:red;">**for a much more updated set of docs.**</mark>

 Wormhole at its core is a decentralized notary.
 Wormhole works by monitoring a set of chains for messages emitted by smart contracts on those chains.
 The resulting messages are then routed to target chains, allowing a form of cross chain message passing.